Alternate Formats

 JustInBasil Online League

-The next special format tournament for JustInBasil Online League will take place on 3 May 2024 at 6:00pm US Central Time using the Gym Leader Challenge Format.
+The next special format tournament for JustInBasil Online League will take place on 1 November 2024 at 6:00pm US Central Time using the Eternal Format.

 In addition to Standard format tournaments that are held weekly at 6pm US Central Time on the JustInBasil Discord server, each month, one of the weekly tournaments will be held using one of the alternate formats listed below instead.
 For any tournament held in these formats, deck lists are required to be submitted prior to the start of the tournament.
 Learn about what to do if you or your opponent have included an illegal card in a special format deck by visiting the Illegal Deck Process article.